Thanksgiving is nearly here, and with it comes the numerous holiday movies you'll find playing on every TV channel and streaming platform.

 Relying on a huge cast of talented actors (Craig, Plummer, de Armas, Chris Evans, Jamie Lee Curtis, Michael Shannon, Don Johnson, Toni Collette, and Lakeith Stanfield), Johnson channels his inner love for Agatha Christie mysteries and earlier, comedic whodunnits like Murder by Death, Gosford Park, and Clue, creating one of the best, most original murder mysteries in recent memory.

-The movie is full of numerous ingenious twists not only related to the plot, but to the entire approach to the classic whodunnit format.
+Knives Out is full of numerous ingenious twists not only related to the plot, but to the entire approach to the classic whodunnit format.
 It's full of great performances, none more so than de Armas and Craig, the latter of whom brilliantly manages to play the astute detective Benoit Blanc, the modern-day, Southern equivalent of Hercule Poirot.

 It’s also hard to believe Johnson didn’t know what he was doing when he released the movie in November of all months, taking advantage of the film’s release date and managing to explore the nuances of a family gathering to celebrate a holiday (Harlan's birthday), only for something to go dramatically wrong.

 Watch this before or after enjoying the sequel, Glass Onion: A Knives Out Mystery on Netflix.

 Not currently streaming, but available to rent online.

 Like Knives Out, Clue is another classic whodunnit, based loosely on the beloved board game of the same name, although with a more coherent, focused storyline than the one presented in the original game.